BestTimesToVisit.com Logo

 Top Things to Do

-Paddle through the glassy waters of Kotor Bay as the first rays of sun paint the surrounding mountains in hues of orange and pink.
-This serene experience offers a unique perspective of the medieval town of Kotor and the dramatic fjord-like landscape, often with only the gentle lapping of waves for company.
+Paddle through the glassy waters of the Bay of Kotor as the first rays of sun paint the surrounding mountains in hues of orange and pink.
+This tranquil experience offers a unique perspective of the medieval town and its dramatic fjord-like setting, far from the daytime crowds.

-Venture to the mountain village of Njeguši, the birthplace of Montenegro's famous smoked ham (pršut) and cheese.
-Enjoy a rustic tasting at a local konoba, savoring the rich, smoky flavors paired with homemade rakija, a true taste of Montenegrin tradition.
+Venture into the mountain village of Njeguši, the birthplace of Montenegro's royal family, to savor its world-renowned smoked ham (pršut) and cheese.
+Enjoy a tasting platter at a local konoba (tavern) with a glass of homemade rakija for an authentic taste of Montenegrin tradition.

 See all 8 things to do →